 Alternatively, a licensing model is used when the owner of the IP licenses the innovation to another party in return for royalties.
 The other party then owns the rights to commercialize the IP by manufacturing and distributing a product based on the IP in accordance with the licensing agreement.

 At the end of that article, we promised to address the question “which model is best for you?”

 As you may have guessed, the answer to that question depends more on the owner of the IP than on what the IP is and how it is used.

-In this post we will argue that a traditional business model is the best as a way to highlight its particular advantages.
+In this post, we will argue in favor of the traditional business model.
 We will also point out some important responsibilities to keep in mind if you decide to go this route.

 In the interest of balance, the third and final post will advocate for the licensing model.
 You will then be able to compare and contrast both models in order to determine which model is best for you.

 Many inventors choose to commercialize their innovations because the traditional operating model offers the following advantages:

 - In the traditional model, the owner of the IP has higher earning potential than if they licensed the technology to someone else.
 Why?
 Because in a traditional model the owner must invest the capital, do the hard work, and take the risks involved in bringing a unique product to market, rather than just a royalty based on sales.

 - In addition, the owner of the IP controls the manufacturing, marketing, sales, and distribution processes.
 Control of manufacturing translates directly into control of quality.
 Control of marketing, sales, and distribution drives revenue.